 Huel currently sells two 1.75kg bags for £45 which equals £1.61 per serving.

 Huel has UK delivery included in the price whereas Myprotein slaps a delivery charge on you just before you pay.

 Myprotein constantly run discount deals and offers and just today they have a 30 percent offer on it bringing the price down substantially.

 Whole Fuel vs Huel.
-How easy is it to get hold of?
+How easy is it to buy?

-There tends to be more of Huel selling on other sites like Amazon and, in my case, eBay where some customers are offloading their previous Huel purchases.
+There tends to be more of Huel selling on other sites like Amazon UK (no US yet) and, in my case, eBay where some customers are offloading their previous Huel purchases.

-Purchasing either Whole Fuel or Huel is straight forward.
+Purchasing either Whole Fuel or Huel is straightforward and simple.

 Whole Fuel vs Huel.
-What are the company’s brand values?
+Which brand is best?

 Some people don’t care about the company behind the brand and that’s fine but if you’re like me sometimes you want to buy into the story and message.

 Comparing Whole Fuel vs Huel in this regard is not completely fair since Huel is the brand, whereas Whole Fuel is a product of Myprotein, which is the brand behind it.